On Writing by Stephen King

 The first book in the Charlie Muffin series – Charlie M – was published in 1977.
 The 10th in the series just after the end of the cold war, in 1993.
 Freemantle added three more books to the series between 1996-2002 and then… nothing… until 2010, when Red Star Rising came out.

-The newest in the series is Red Star Falling and veteran MI5 agent Muffin is back in form, thwarting the higher-ups, staying alert to dangers from all comers, including those who should be protecting his back and, as always, doing what he thinks is right.
+The newest (and last) in the series is Red Star Falling and veteran MI5 agent Muffin is back in form, thwarting the higher-ups, staying alert to dangers from all comers, including those who should be protecting his back and, as always, doing what he thinks is right.
 You don’t think of a spy as limping around with hammertoes in hush puppy shoes, but that’s the charm of Charlie Muffin.
 He’s “everyman” with an trapdoor memory and a bag of old-school tricks that keep him safe and the country secure.

 The plots can get pretty intricate (which I love) and there’s not much shoot-em-up activity (which I also appreciate)… just a story you can immerse yourself in and a character you easily learn to love.
 Muffin’s kind of special that way.